StateMachineJunkie/OpenSkyFlightTracker/README.md

 * In the future, I'd like to add a filter for displaying flights that are on the ground versus in the air.
 * I need to fix the flight selection bug which requires a user to deselect the current flight by tapping the map background before selecting another flight to monitor or track.
 * Display any thrown errors to the user via popup.
-* Maybe if I get bored and have time on my hands, add [MapKit Annotation Clustering](https://developer.apple.com/documentation/mapkit/mkannotationview/decluttering_a_map_with_mapkit_annotation_clustering).
+* I am considering the addition of [MapKit Annotation Clustering](https://developer.apple.com/documentation/mapkit/mkannotationview/decluttering_a_map_with_mapkit_annotation_clustering).
+But it is not really necessary for this sample app and I'm trying to avoid gold-plating.

 ## License